[ << previous | index | next >> ]

 We also bought a bottle of water (10 baht) to stave of dehydration in the sapping heat and humidity.
 Although Wat Doi Suthep was at an altitude of over 1,600 metres, well above Chiang Mai, and I'd expected it to be considerably cooler up there, it was still very hot.

 The next job was securing a ride back down the mountain to Chiang Mai.
 After a shorter wait inside a songthaew, we managed to get a full load, including three crammed into the front passenger seat, and held on tight for the breakneck hurtle down the mountain, paying even less heed to lane lines and the central dividing line than we did going up.
-That songthaew dropped us at Chiang Mai Zoo (not far from the university) and we had to board another for our trip the rest of the way to Wat Phra Sing in the middle of town.
+That songthaew dropped us at Chiang Mai Zoo (not far from the university) and we had to board another for our trip the rest of the way to Wat Phra Singh in the middle of town.

-This trip saw the first serious water throwing of Songkran hit us in the back of the bus, and we were mostly wet by the time we got to Wat Phra Sing.
+This trip saw the first serious water throwing of Songkran hit us in the back of the bus, and we were mostly wet by the time we got to Wat Phra Singh.
 The driver took us by a rather roundabout "scenic" route, dropping off all the other passengers along the way, but at least we got there.

 We bought more water from a vendor inside the wat grounds - 5 baht and icy cold, very refreshing as we drank it in the shade.
 It was interesting to see that there were food and drink vendors plying their trade on the wat grounds.
 It seemed that it was a very public place.